elonbing/media-tool-kit/plugins/line-reader/readme.md

 The number of lines that you want printed out.
 For a variable number, use `(x,y)`.

-`---print-to-file="  "`

-Using `yes` will output as a .txt.
-No prints it in the console.
-Use no when using in other scripts.

 `--output-dir="  "`

 Not specifying an output directory outputs a .txt in the directory that the script is in.

+`--save-to-file`

+Using this flag will output generated text as a .txt file.